software-students-fall2024/software-engineering-fall-2024-1-specification-specification-phase-exercise/README.md

 A little exercise to get started with the specification phase of the software development lifecycle.
 See the [instructions](instructions.md) for more detail.

 ## Ideation
-We aim to build a clean and user-friendly financial information platform that provides accurate, government-sourced data.
-Without the distraction of misleading news, our platform will help users make informed and reliable financial investment decisions.
-Our target customers are individuals focused on making sound financial investments.
+We are building a clean, user-friendly financial information platform that delivers accurate, government-sourced data.
+Instead of overwhelming users with complex news, our platform provides simplified, real-time financial graphs and user-friendly news to inspire people who are unfamiliar with finance but want to learn or start investing.

-Our target customers are individuals who feel overwhelmed by financial news and struggle to focus on key market data.
-Often, they incur losses by following subjective reports.
-We provide accurate, objective market information to help them make informed and rational investment decisions.
+Our target audience includes beginners who feel overwhelmed by complicated financial news and find it difficult to focus on key market data.
+These individuals often incur losses by following subjective reports.
+We offer accurate, objective market information, empowering them to make informed, rational investment decisions based on knowledge and sound reasoning.

 ## Team members